XiaJiang-2/MBIL/README.md

 These are the set parameters:

+# Add descriptions and ranges for each parameter

 `alpha = 4`

+alpha is used by the calculate_BDeu function in the scores class and is also known as "equivalent sample size" which is the single hyperparameter when calculating BDeu score.
+BDeu score calculations are very sensitive to change in this score.
+Range:

 `target = "E"`

+Target is the variable that is being determined if any other variables are predictors for.

 `top = 20`

+Top is the maximum size of the list returned by calculate_score which is called by an mbilscore object.

 `max_single_predictors = 20`

+Max single predictors is the maximum size of the list returned by get_single_predictors_score.

 `max_interaction_predictors = 20`

+Max interaction predictors is the maximum size of the list returned by get_interaction_predictors_score.

 `max_size_interaction = 3`

+Max size interaction is used when determining the maximum size of subsets of interactions between predictors. i.e. 3 would mean the subset could contain 3 predictors ["B", "C", "D"].

+Note: Using too high of max_size_interaction may cause the program to slow drastically.

 `threshold = 0.05`

+Threshold is used when calculating interaction strength between predictors to determine whether that interaction is a strong enough interaction to influence the target.

 `maximum_number_of_parents=7`

+Maximum number of parents is used by the directCause object in the detecting_direct_cause function.
+It sets the upper limit of the number of direct cause parents for the target.

 These are the basic direct_cause, score, and search objects: